 An Act to revest certain lands in His Majesty, and for other purposes relative thereto.

+Preamble

 Whereas the lands described in the first and second columns of the schedule hereto are vested in various religious bodies or trustees, as set out in the third column of the said schedule, for the purposes set out in the fourth column of the said schedule: And whereas it is desirable to revest the said lands in his Majesty, with intent that the same may be added to and form part of reserve 20628 and together therewith be proclaimed a public cemetery:

+[Preamble amended by No. 19 of 2010 s.
+50.]

 Be it therefore enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title